-The core modules are taught in alternate blocks throughout the year.
-All students also write a dissertation worth 30 ECTS (weighted at 60%).
+The core modules are taught in alternate weeks throughout the year.

+All students also write a dissertation worth 30 ECTS.

 While you will primarily write your dissertation over the summer, preparation begins in Michaelmas Term, with an informational meeting, discussions with the Course Director and possible supervisors, and the submission of a brief proposal before Christmas.